fawda123/sgdepth_manu/README.md

 `sg_shps.RData` Shapefiles of seagrass coverage polygons for each segment

+`sgbuff_2010_tb.RData` Buffered polygon layer of seagrass for Tampa Bay (all segments), buffer is 1km

 `sgpts_2009_irl.RData` All seagrass depth points for Choctawhatchee Bay (all segments)

 `sgpts_2009_irl.RData` All seagrass depth points for Indian River Lagoon (all segments)